 What is a pre-existing medical condition?

 As you might suspect, this is any medical condition that you currently have or have been diagnosed with in the past.
-Records of your medical history will show details of diagnosis, as well as the symptoms and both of these are relevant when it comes to applying for personal insurances such as critical illness cover.
+Records of your medical history will show details of diagnosis, as well as the symptoms and both of these are relevant when it comes to applying for personal insurance such as critical illness cover and life cover.

 Examples of pre-existing medical conditions